Skip to main content Scroll Top

 12.2km ⬆693m ⬇229m

-We’ll meet at our GPT Hiker Hub in the Halls Gap Visitors Info Centre for a briefing and a gear check.
-Once we’re set to go, we’ll depart Halls Gap and begin winding our way up the Wonderland Range.
+We’ll meet at Brambuk, the National Park Information Centre in Halls Gap for a briefing and a gear check and pack.
+Once we’re set to go, we’ll transfer into the centre of town and depart Halls Gap on foot, winding our way up the Wonderland Range.
 We will pass iconic sites such as Venus Baths, Grand Canyon, Silent Street and the Pinnacle Walk, all before lunch!

 grampians pinnacle walk